j3r3m1/urock_prepare/README.md

-This plugin generates building and vegetation vector layers with height attribute using rasters (DEM, DSM, CDSM) and building footprint
+This plugin generates URock spatial inputs: building and vegetation vector layers with height attribute using rasters (DEM, DSM, CDSM) and building footprint